$2.73 – $3.00 /lb

 - Seedbed preparation is crucial with Teff Grass.
 It should be drilled or broadcast onto a firm seedbed absolutely no deeper than ½” much like alfalfa.

-- Do not exceed a total of 10 lbs/a of N+K if fertilizer is placed in-furrow at planting.
+- Do not exceed a total of 10 lbs/a of N+K if fertilizer is placed in-furrow.

 - Plant into a clean, weed-free seedbed.